 My idea was simple, instead of making a chocolate ‘sauce’, I spread brownie batter on the dough and baked them together.
-I just kind of figured, why not?
+I had been baking Stella Park’s brownies frequently at the time, and one day I also had a challah rising, these stuffed pretzels had been on my mind and I thought, why not bake them together?
 They have around the same bake time, and wouldn’t it be awesome to bite into a slice that had a combination texture of soft challah bread and chewy chocolatey brownie?
-Uhhh yes!

 It’s a pretty simple process: you make challah dough, and when it’s close to a full rise, you make brownie batter.
 Roll out the dough, spread the batter and allow it to rise again in the pan.
 Then, bake!

 The result is phenomenal.
 Like why haven’t I been doing this for years?
 Obviously, now I will be and hope you will too!

 Brownie Babka Filling

 The brownie batter portion of this recipe comes via Stella Parks.
 I adore her glossy, fudgy recipe on seriouseats.
 To have just enough to fill one loaf of challah, I quartered her recipe.
 I’ve also made the filling (quartered) from my own beloved thick cocoa brownies.